m1010j/boolean-logic/README.md

 `returnModel` (optional): A Boolean indicating whether function should return a model or `true` if `wff` is satisfiable.
 If this parameter isn't supplied, no model will be returned.

-`bruteForce` (optional): A Boolean indicating whether satisfiability should be determined by brute force by first generating all possible models.
-If this parameter isn't supplied, the short truth table algorithm will be used.
+`bruteForce` (optional): A Boolean indicating whether satisfiability should be determined by brute force by generating all possible models.
+Its default value is `true`.
+If this parameter set to `false`, the short truth table algorithm will be used.

 ##### Return value